Turtles11895/Direct-and-Defend-Turtles/readme.md

 6.1[Apr/22]- fixed bug where the unit targeting angle messed up because of y-pos, ciws will always prioritize missiles, neatened github

-7[Aug/22]- added multiplayer (there might be bugs, haven't tested it thouroughly, can reset the server anytime), 1 new unit, fixed a couple textures, a couple idle animations, added chat and stuff for multiplayer, now 10k lines in the main scripts
+7[Aug/22]- added multiplayer (server has to be manually started every hour so it prob not up), 1 new unit, fixed a couple textures, a couple idle animations, added chat and stuff for multiplayer, now 10k lines in the main scripts